elixirschool/elixirschool/en/lessons/specifics/ets.md

 + `protected` — Read available to all processes.
 Only writable by owner process.
 This is the default.
 + `private` — Read/Write limited to owner process.

+## Race Conditions

+If more than one process can write to a table - whether via `:public` access or by messages to the owning process - race conditions are possible.
+For example, two processes each read a counter value of `0`, increment it, and write `1`; the end result reflects only a single increment.

+For counters specifically, [:ets.update_counter/3](http://erlang.org/doc/man/ets.html#update_counter-3) provides for atomic update-and-read.
+For other cases, it may be necessary for the owner process to perform custom atomic operations in response to messages, such as "add this value to the list at key `:results`".

 ## Inserting data

 ETS has no schema.
 The only limitation is that data must be stored as a tuple whose first element is the key.
 To add new data we can use `insert/2`: